Histrionic personality disorder: Functional analytic psychotherapy

 Another way to treat histrionic personality disorder after identification is through functional analytic psychotherapy.
-The job of a Functional Analytic Psychotherapist is to identify the interpersonal problems with the patient as they happen in session or out of session.
+The job of a functional analytic psychotherapist is to identify the interpersonal problems with the patient as they happen in session or out of session.
 Initial goals of functional analytic psychotherapy are set by the therapist and include behaviors that fit the client's needs for improvement.
 Functional analytic psychotherapy differs from the traditional psychotherapy due to the fact that the therapist directly addresses the patterns of behavior as they occur in-session.

 The in-session behaviors of the patient or client are considered to be examples of their patterns of poor interpersonal communication and to adjust their neurotic defenses.
 To do this, the therapist must act on the client's behavior as it happens in real time and give feedback on how the client's behavior is affecting their relationship during therapy.
 The therapist also helps the client with histrionic personality disorder by denoting behaviors that happen outside of treatment; these behaviors are termed "Outside Problems" and "Outside Improvements".
 This allows the therapist to assist in problems and improvements outside of session and to verbally support the client and condition optimal patterns of behavior".
 This then can reflect on how they are advancing in-session and outside of session by generalizing their behaviors over time for changes or improvement".

 Coding client and therapist behaviors

-In these sessions there is a certain set of dialogue or script that can be forced by the therapist for the client to give insight on their behaviors and reasoning".
-Here is an example from" the conversation is hypothetical.
-T = therapist C = Client This coded dialogue can be transcribed as:
+In these sessions there is a certain set of dialogue, or a script, that can be forced by the therapist for the client to give insight on their behaviors and reasoning.
+Here is an example; the conversation is hypothetical.
+T = therapist C = Client.
+This coded dialogue can be transcribed as: